Atmadip/Modified-Nodal-Analysis-Simulator/README.md

 # Modified Nodal Analysis Simulator

+This project aims to calculate the node voltages of a circuit spice netlist.
+The simulator uses the Modified Nodal Analysis approach implmenting the Matrix method of evaluation.
+The Gmatrix is an (n+m)x(n+m) matrix where n is the number of nodes and m is the number of independant voltage sources.
+The upper nxn part of the matrix contains the equivalent conductance related to the corresponding i^th and j^th node where i and j can be same or different.
+The J_vector is a vector that has (n+m) elements where the n values represent the current sources if connected to the respective node.
+The m represents the voltage source values.
+Together the form the equation:
+         **_GV = J_**.
+The simulator performs nodal analysis and solves for the Vector V which is the list of Nodes.
 ## Folder Structure: ##
 1) **Ltspice_circuit_files:** Contains the .cir files of all the circuit design files simulated in the project.
 2) **Ltspice_simulation_result_files:** Contains all the results from the LTSpice simulation tool.